Kerry Burke: Local government career

 After leaving Parliament, Burke returned to Canterbury.
 He contested and was elected to the Canterbury Regional Council (Environment Canterbury) in 1998, beginning what would be 12 years of service.
-He first became chairman in 2004 and was reelected to the chair after the 2007 local elections.On 24 September 2009, Burke lost a motion of no confidence and was replaced as chairman by former National MP Alec Neill.
+He first became chairman in 2004 and was reelected to the chair after the 2007 local elections.
+On 24 September 2009, Burke lost a motion of no confidence and was replaced as chairman by former National MP Alec Neill.
 The council was removed in 2010 and replaced by Government-appointed commissioners.
 The reason cited for the sacking was due to poor direction, "woeful" performance and governance and an overall collapse of confidence in the organisation.

 In the 2010 local elections, Burke stood for Christchurch City Council in the Spreydon-Heathcote ward but was beaten by the two incumbents (Sue Wells and Barry Corbett).

 Personal life

-He had two sons with his first wife, Jenny, before remarrying to Helen Paske in October 1984 with whom he had a third son with in 1985.
+Burke had two sons with his first wife Jenny.
+He remarried with journalist Helen Paske in October 1984, with whom he had a third son in 1985.
+Paske died in 1989.

 At one time Burke was patron of Cholmondeley Children's Home in Governors Bay.
 In March 2012 he joined the board of the Draco Foundation (NZ) Charitable Trust, an organisation whose purpose is the protection and promotion of democracy and natural justice in New Zealand.
 The trust was denied charitable status by the Charities Commission and on appeal by the High Court of New Zealand the Draco organisation was found to have no public benefit and was set up for political purposes.

 In January 2016, aged 73, Burke was convicted of drink driving having 517 μg of alcohol per litre of breath.
 He was fined $400 and disqualified from driving for six months.